TritonDataCenter/rfd/rfd/0026/README.md

 The Triton docker tools will be enhanced to create an NFS server zone when they receive the 'volume create' command and to destroy the zone on 'volume rm'.
 The user-mode server must be installed in the zone and configured to export the appropriate file system.
-The docker tools must support the mapping of the user's logical volume name to the zone name and share.
+The Triton docker tools must support the mapping of the user's logical volume name to the zone name and share.

 The placement of the NFS server zone during provisioning is a complicated decision.
 There is no requirement for dedicated hardware that is optimized as